pixelny/handbook/how-we-work.md

 When we need to use the staging database, that should be self-service too.
 Have a script anyone can run to restore it.
 Don’t require going to ops and waiting around for someone to do it for us.

 None of this means we can’t talk together or ask experts with more experience or expertise for their advice.
-It just means it shouldn’t be a required, necessary step to make Basecamp better.
+It just means it shouldn’t be a required, necessary step to make Pixel better.

 As soon as organizational bottlenecks form, like a slew of features waiting for “the mobile integration”, we’re dragged towards more micro and detailed schedule management.
 It becomes a critical path with dependencies and making sure team Z is available just at the right moment for team A, such that nobody is blocked.
 That’s a poor fit for our organizational aspirations, so we have to work to counter that.